 Improving the Safety of Pickup Trucks for Passengers

 If you plan to regularly accommodate passengers in the pickup truck's bed, it makes sense to invest in their safety.
 One way to improve their safety is to add a cab and seat belts which will provide them with valuable protection.
 The costs for installing such safety features can vary, but it is a small price to better ensure their safety and to protect yourself from legal action in the event of a pickup truck wreck.

-If you or someone you love has been injured in a pickup truck accident in the Dallas-Fort Worth area, please contact our board-certified personal injury attorneys for a free, no-obligation consultation on your case.
+If you or someone you love has been injured in a pickup truck accident in the Fort Worth area, please contact our board-certified personal injury attorneys for a free, no-obligation consultation on your case.